“Online counseling? How’d you start doing that?”

 I still assumed I’d start a new face-to-face private practice in Amsterdam, but I also began to have an increasing number of people reaching out to me from around the world seeking online counseling.
 I started to see how online counseling could be beneficial to individuals living around the world, particularly those living a more globally mobile lifestyle, and I observed that the progress of my clients was not limited by the fact that the sessions were virtual.
 In fact, when I tested out having in-person sessions with some Madrid based clients while visiting last year, most of them told me that they actually preferred the ease of online counseling.

 So, is online counseling the future?
 Is it for everyone?
-In an upcoming video I’ll provide examples of some of the individuals who may benefit from online counseling.
-Stay tuned!
+In this video I provide some of the individuals who may benefit from online counseling.